iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Methods/Proximal Gradient with Momentum Accelerations.md

 \end{aligned}\tag{3.RHS}
 $$

-The entirely of expression (3) is given by:
+The entirety of expression (3) is given by:

 $$
 \begin{aligned}